-Whether they were amazing multi-instrumentalists, genre renegades, fearless innovators, or jazz pioneers, the jazz musicians on this list brought something special to jazz saxophone and to the greater jazz culture.
+Whether they were amazing multi-instrumentalists, genre renegades, fearless innovators, or jazz pioneers, the jazz musicians on this list brought something special to jazz saxophone and the greater jazz culture.

-In this article, we’ll learn about 37 famous saxophone players who deserve the title Best Saxophone Players of All Time!
+In this article, we’ll learn about 50 famous saxophone players who deserve the title Best Saxophone Players of All Time!

 The Inner Circle has incredible jazz resources and a saxophone-specific course designed to help you become the best jazz saxophone player you can be.